win-acme/win-acme/README.md

 # Overview

-This is a windows CLI client that's built in native .net and aims to be as simple as possible to use.
+This is a ACME windows CLI client built in native .net and aims to be as simple as possible to use.

 It's built on top of the [.net ACME protocol library](https://github.com/ebekker/letsencrypt-win/).

 # Usage

-The current build can be downloaded and run from https://github.com/Lone-Coder/letsencrypt-win-simple/releases
+1. Download latest build from https://github.com/Lone-Coder/letsencrypt-win-simple/releases

-It requires administrator privileges so be sure to run it from an elevated command prompt.
+2. Unzip files to a permanent location (so that it can run for renewals)
+3. Run letsencrypt.exe with administrator privileges.

 Running the client will take you thru a menu system to get your certs and install them.